Gael-Lopes-Da-Silva/YellowedVSCode/README.md

-<h3 align="center">Yellowed theme for vscode</h3>
+<h3 align="center">Yellowed</h3>

 ---

-<p align="center">⚙️ Yellowed is a theme for vscode focused on the golden yellow color.
-Its syntax is inspired by the <a href="https://github.com/rexim/gruber-darker-theme">gruber-darker</a> theme on emacs but changed a bit.
-And it's color was inspired by some monokai themes.</p>
+<p align="center">⚙️ Yellowed is a simple material dark theme for Visual Studio Code wich focus his syntax color on the golden yellow.
+Its syntax is inspired by the <a href="https://github.com/rexim/gruber-darker-theme">gruber-darker</a> theme for emacs, but changed a bit.
+The interface color is clearly stealed (maybe not :p) from the <a href="https://marketplace.visualstudio.com/items?itemName=tw.monokai-accent">Accent Monokai</a> theme, the blue one.</p>

 ---